Note: this blog post contains affiliate links. 💰

 With the ConvertKit integration, you can add subscribers to specific sequences and forms:

-Then you can use those as triggers for ConvertKit automation rules to tag and segment people further.
+Then you can use those as triggers for ConvertKit automation rules to tag and segment people further, like for personalized welcome sequences.
 Oh, it’s wonderful, it’s data-filled wonder for your email list!

 Setting up actions for individual answers is just like doing it for results.